schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/resources.md

+# SchemaCrawler Resources

-# SchemaCrawler Whitepapers and Documentation
+## SchemaCrawler Whitepapers and Documentation

 To read more about SchemaCrawler, you can read: